boosungkim/dllab/README.md

-# Machine Learning Papers Implementations
+# Milestone CNN Models Implementations
-Implementations of Machine learning papers by Boosung Kim.
+Implementations of popular Convolutional Neural Network models by Boosung Kim.

 The models are made from scratch in PyTorch with no tutorials.
 The dataset used is CIFAR10.